Double-click the fill or stroke color selection box in the Tools panel or Color panel.

 A. Fill color B. Stroke color C. panel menu D. None box E. Color spectrum bar F. Color slider G. Text box for a color component

-Drag or click in a slider.
+Drag or click on the slider.

 Shift-drag a color slider to move the other sliders in relation to it (except for HSB sliders).
 This keeps a similar color but with a different tint or intensity.

 Enter values in any of the text boxes.